Interactivity-BV/2024-05-27-genai/_episodes/06-imagegeneration.md

 - "Generating images based on data"
 keypoints:
 - "Automated processing of visual information"
+- "Be aware of biases and the content requirements set by OpenAI"
 ---

 ## Image generation and processing through the API

 OpenAI provides powerful tools for image analysis and generation through its API, enabling developers to integrate advanced AI capabilities into their applications.

-Here’s a brief overview:
+<a href="{{site.workshop_site}}files/06_imagegeneration.pdf">PDF of the presentation belonging to this session.</a>

-### Image Analysis
+#### Image Analysis
 OpenAI's models can analyze images to extract meaningful information, perform object recognition, and even describe the contents of an image in natural language.
 This functionality can be used in various applications such as:

 - **Object Detection**: Identifying and classifying objects within an image.
 - **Image Captioning**: Generating descriptive captions for images.
 - **Content Moderation**: Detecting inappropriate or sensitive content in images.

-### Image Generation
+#### Image Generation
 The API also supports image generation, allowing users to create new images from textual descriptions or modify existing images.
 This can be used for:

 - **Creative Content Creation**: Generating art, illustrations, or design elements based on specific prompts.